einaros/GitAzure/README.md

 Some settings are available within your web role's gitazure.json config file, which among other things allows you to restrict application updates to a specific branch (e.g. 'azure').

 More to come.

+## Todo ##

+* Deal with forced pushed, e.g. by replacing the `git pull` call with a `git fetch origin && git reset origin/branch` combo.
+* Expand the lib/gitazure.js test case.
+Verify, using sample service hook postdata, that the correct commands are being run.
+* Consider preserving the initially published web.config, e.g. by copying Web.cloud.config to Web.config in case of a change to either.